 |Preview host||Live in warm static caravan with cathedral views |

-Running Biomass boiler, filling with wood, sorting wood,
+Running Biomass boiler,

 feeding animals pigs goats sheep calves chickens

 Picking fruit grapes cherries apples pears plums